-The Rangers continued a trio of long streaks, on Jan.
+The Rangers continued a trio of long streaks on Jan.
 13, 1940, when they beat the Toronto Maple Leafs 4-1.
-This extended their winning streak to 10 games, their overall unbeaten streak to 19 and their road unbeaten streak to 11.
+This extended their winning streak to 10 games, their overall unbeaten streak to 19, and their road unbeaten streak to 11.
 The 10-game winning streak is still the longest in team history and was matched by the 1972-73 team.
 Goaltender Dave Kerr upped his personal unbeaten streak to 19 games, which stood at the franchise record until Mike Richter broke it in 1994.

-Ulf Samuelsson played in his 1,000th career game, on Jan.
-13, 1999, in a 4-3 Rangers’ win over the visiting New York Islanders.
+Ulf Samuelsson played in his 1,000th career game on Jan.
+13, 1999, in a 4-3 Rangers win over the visiting New York Islanders.

-Finally, on Jan.
+On Jan.
 13, 2003, Petr Nedved scored his seventh career hat trick as the Blueshirts beat the Maple Leafs 5-1.
 Goaltender Mike Dunham made 23 saves to earn the 100th victory of his career.

 Riding High in Edmonton

 Messier’s big night in 1991 was not the only memory for the Oilers on this date.
 On Jan.
-13, 1982, rookie goaltender Grant Fuhr extended his unbeaten streak to 23 straight games (15-0-8) in a 6-6 with the Capitals.
+13, 1982, rookie goaltender Grant Fuhr extended his unbeaten streak to 23 straight games (15-0-8) in a 6-6 tie with the Capitals.

 Playing in his 436th career game, on Jan.
 13, 1985, Wayne Gretzky scored his 400th career NHL goal and added two assists in a 5-4 Oilers’ win at the Buffalo Sabres.
 He became the 23rd player in the NHL to reach the 400-goal mark.

-Joe Murphy scored his first NHL hat trick and added an assist, on Jan.
+Joe Murphy scored his first NHL hat trick and added an assist on Jan.
 13, 1992, as the Oilers beat the Minnesota North Stars 7-4.

-Connor McDavid celebrated his 21st birthday in style, on Jan.
+Connor McDavid celebrated his 21st birthday in style on Jan.
 13, 2018, with two assists in a 3-2 overtime victory at the Vegas Golden Knights.
 The two helpers gave him 200 points in his young career.
 The win snapped both the Golden Knights’ seven-game home winning streak and 10-game unbeaten run.

 Double Dual Milestones

-A pair of future Hall of Famers hit a personal milestone, on Jan.
+A pair of future Hall of Famers hit a personal milestone on Jan.
 13, 1994, in the St. Louis Blues’ 6-4 win over the Oilers.
 Playing in his 500th career game, Brett Hull scored an empty-net goal to seal the deal.
 Of his 386 goals with the team, this was his first of the empty-net variety.
 Also, Brendan Shanahan scored his 200th NHL goal and added three assists to lead the way with four points.